 Cambridge National Sports Studies

 The department added the OCR Cambridge National Sports Studies course in September 2018 in order to stretch the students who wish to focus more on the Sports Industry.
 The Certificate gives learners the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
-By completing the four units of equal importance, students will:
+By completing the three units, students will:

 - Develop skills, techniques and use of tactics/ strategies in both an individual and a team sporting activity, as well as their understanding of the rules to allow them to act in a number of officiating roles within an activity.